trailofbits/multiplier/docs/sqlite.md

 # SQLite bindings for Multiplier

-This document has been automatically generated and provides a reference to the Multiplier API as exposed by the SQLite extension module.
+> This document has been automatically generated and provides a reference to the Multiplier API as exposed by the SQLite extension module.

+## Connections

+After loading the Multiplier SQLite extension into the SQLite session, the `MultiplierConnection` virtual table will be made available.
+This table is used to establish connections to Multiplier indices:

+    INSERT INTO MultiplierConnection(name, host, port) VALUES ('default', 'localhost', '50051');

+Use `'unix'` as `port` value to establish connections to Unix sockets.

+Once a connection has been established, the tables described in this document can be instantiated using the following syntax:

+    CREATE VIRTUAL TABLE CustomName USING multiplier(TableName, connection_name);

+where `CustomName` is a name of your choice to be used in queries, and `TableName` refers to one of the tables described in this document.
+Notice that the connection name is not quoted in this command.

+As an example, this command instantiates the `Decl` table for the connection `default`:

+    CREATE VIRTUAL TABLE Decl USING multiplier(Decl, default);

 ## `File` table